-This is a 2-day classroom course.
+This is a 2-day course.
 It provides insight in how to assess pipeline integrity with respect to corrosion based on the principles described in DNV-RP-F101 Corroded pipelines.

 Upon completion of this course the delegates have obtained an overview of the most important technology concepts, systems and terminology in the following areas: